Senior Spartans reflect on football career

 From securing a berth in the college football playoff in 2015 to finishing the 2016 season with a 3-9 record, the lowest in the Mark Dantonio era, the 15 seniors on this year’s roster have experienced the highs and the lows of the Spartan football program.

-During the last four years, MSU has won two Big Ten Conference titles and came away with a stunning comeback win over Baylor in the 2015 Cotton Bowl.
-For the seniors that redshirted their first year with the program, they were able to witness MSU’s unforgettable 2013 season, when the Spartans secured a conference title after defeating Ohio State and ended the season with a Rose Bowl win over Stanford.
+During the last four years, MSU has won two Big Ten Conference titles and came away with a stunning comeback over Baylor in the 2015 Cotton Bowl.
+For the seniors that redshirted their first year with the program, they were able to witness MSU’s unforgettable 2013 season, when the Spartans ended with a conference title after defeating Ohio State and a Rose Bowl victory over Stanford.
 Even with those victories, the Spartans all felt the disappointment of last year's 3-9 season.

 Whatever lies for MSU’s seniors upon conclusion of this season, they will have memories that will last a lifetime.

 While senior linebacker Shane Jones and senior running back Gerald Holmes never took to the field in the green and white in 2013, that season was home to their favorite Spartan memory.

 “They went 7-6 the year before in 2012, and then to see them go 13-1 in 2013, man, they just paved the way for us younger guys and just giving us the blueprint on how to be successful,” Jones said.

 Both Jones and Holmes redshirted in 2013 but were members on the scout team.
 While Holmes played a small role on the team that season, the opportunity to play a part on that historic run was an “amazing experience.”

 “That was amazing to just come in,” Holmes said.
 “I wouldn’t say we were at our high.
 We were actually coming off a pretty average season, but to come in and kind of contribute to that winning season that we had — we went to the Rose Bowl — been on scout team, that was fun playing those guys that’s out there balling on Saturdays.”